modxcms/AjaxSearch/ajaxSearch_readme.txt

     Any combination of characters a-z, underscores, and numbers 0-9 This is case sensitive.
 Default = empty string Name of a TV.
-The category of a MODx document is provided by this TV content
+The category of a MODX document is provided by this TV content

     e.g: &category=`category`
     And the "category" tv value of a document could contain for instance Music, Arts, ...